Light'N'Easy Ultra Lightweight Review

 The Light'N'Easy Ultra Lightweight may be light in its weight but is also, unfortunately, light in its performance.
 It doesn't clean very well, comes apart too easily, sprays inconsistent steam (and only while moving forward), and isn't as easy to use as its simplicity would suggest.
 While we like to find the silver lining in every product, we just can't bring ourselves to recommend this mop to anyone.

-— Michelle Powell and Maggie Brandenburg
+— Michelle Powell and Maggie Nichols

 Ad-free.
 Influence-free.
 Powered by Testing.